Josh cooperman’s priorities

 environmental sustainability

-View from Aquarius Open Space towards Louisville’s Ward 1 including the wastewater treatment plants and its solar array
+View from Aquarius Open Space towards Louisville’s Ward 1 including the wastewater treatment plant and its solar array

 Sustainability entails living in such a manner that we neither exceed the means necessary to live nor jeopardize the means necessary for future generations to live.
 While sustainability encompasses diverse aspects, from resource sustainability to economic sustainability, most fundamentally, sustainability means environmental sustainability.
 The reason is utterly basic: our ability to exist derives from our environment.
 Since the environment sustains us, we must sustain the environment.
 Presently, the effects of climate change pose the greatest threat to our environment — and therefore to ourselves.
 Climate action must be our primary concern as human beings, and climate action will be my primary concern as a City Council member.
 While Louisville has taken some great strides towards mitigating climate change, considerable work remains.
 In particular, Louisville must swiftly and significantly reduce its carbon footprint.
 I will lead Louisville in achieving its goal of net-zero greenhouse gas emissions by 2050.